X2. COPD exacerbation management

 Assessment of severity of the exacerbation includes a medical history, examination, spirometry and, in severe cases (FEV1 < 40% predicted), blood gas measurements, chest x- rays and electrocardiography.

 Patients should be provided with and bring a summary of their medical problems and treatment (eg, a personal health record).
 If available, results of previous stable lung function tests and arterial blood gas measurements are invaluable for comparison.

-Arterial blood gases: Arterial blood gas levels should be measured if the FEV1 is less than 1.0 L or less than 40% predicted, or if percutaneous oxygen saturation is less than 90% in the presence of adequate peripheral perfusion or cor pulmonale.
+Arterial blood gases: Measurement of pulse oximetry and venous blood gases has limitations, particularly when assessing ventilation, Arterial blood gases should be considered if the FEV1 is less than 1.0 L or less than 40% predicted, if percutaneous oxygen saturation is less than 92% in the presence of adequate peripheral perfusion, in patients where SpO2 is falling and increased fraction of inspired oxygen (FiO2) is required and in patients at risk of hypercapnia.
 Values obtained while breathing room air are the most useful for assessing ventilation–perfusion inequality.
-A PaO2 less than 60 mmHg (8 kPa) indicates respiratory failure, while a PaCO2 greater than 45 mmHg indicates ventilatory failure.
+A PaO2 less than 60 mmHg (8 kPa) indicates hypoxaemic respiratory failure, while a PaCO2 greater than 45 mmHg indicates ventilatory failure.
 Respiratory acidosis indicates acute respiratory failure warranting consideration for assisted ventilation.

 Chest x-ray and electrocardiogram: These help to identify alternative diagnoses and complications, such as pulmonary oedema, pneumothorax, pneumonia, empyema, arrhythmias, myocardial ischaemia and others.